brentp/clustermodel/README.md

 **n_probes X n_samples**.

-For example, we may wish to use the stouffer-liptak correction on our data in this repository to find regions where methylation is related to disease.:
+For example, we may wish to use the stouffer-liptak correction on our data in this repository to find regions where methylation is related to disease.
+We use the model in R syntax: *methylation ~ disease* where the first covariate on the RHS is always our covariate of interest (where we get the p-value).

 ```Shell
 python -m clustercorr 'methylation ~ disease' \